 The Academy Trust is a company limited by guarantee with no share capital (registration no. 08812257) and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy.
-The Governors act as the Trustees for the charitable activities of Esher Learning Trust and are also Directors of the charitable company for the purposes of company law.
-The charitable company is known as Esher Learning Trust.
+The Governors act as the Trustees for the charitable activities of Enlighten Learning Trust and are also Directors of the charitable company for the purposes of company law.
+The charitable company is known as Enlighten Learning Trust, having changed its name from Esher Learning Trust on 17 March 2021.

-Esher Learning Trust was incorporated on 12 December 2013 as a multi Academy Trust.
+Enlighten Learning Trust was incorporated on 12 December 2013 as a multi Academy Trust.
 At the year end the Trust consisted of two schools, Esher Church of England High School which obtained academy status from 1 March 2014 and St Andrew's Church of England Primary School which obtained academy status from 1 April 2017.